-Are your responses to the CDS posted for reference on your institution's Web site?
-Yes 🗌 No If yes, please provide the URL of the corresponding Web page: http://cms.skidmore .edu/registi ar/ir/
+Are your responses to the CDS posted for reference on your institution's Web site? \square Yes \square No If yes, please provide the URL of the corresponding Web page:

 A0A.
 We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
 This information will not be published but will help the publishers further refine CDS items.